titola/neuropa/README.md

 ![](media/hum_20180911_part1_stft2.jpg)

-If you want to listen to the Roman cousin of a Caribbean cricket, select the formant around 6400 Hz with a BP filter.
+You can listen to the Roman cousin of a Caribbean cricket, by selecting the formant around 6400 Hz with a BP filter.
 The resultant sound is part of my tinnitus.

-I have to rewrite the sum between the pulses (sum of cosines) and the modulated oscillation at 20760 Hz, to simplify amplitudes and phases of the harmonic frequencies as in the resynthesis of a STFT analysis, also considering the radiation sampling with sampling frequency of 31300 Hz and 78250 Hz.

 Finally, it is interesting to notice the location of Havana (Cuba), Rome (Italy), Tavolara (Sardinia, Italy) and Guǎngzhōu (China)